-The course delivers a contemporary education in accounting principles and procedures supported by knowledge of associated disciplines of law, economics and finance.
-During this course you will learn how to apply accounting concepts, theories and models through a range of individual and collaborative means, including industry relevant projects and realistic business problems
+The program delivers a contemporary education in accounting principles and procedures supported by knowledge of associated disciplines of law, economics and finance.
+During this program you will learn how to apply accounting concepts, theories and models through a range of individual and collaborative means, including industry relevant projects and realistic business problems

 CPA Australia is one of the world’s largest accounting bodies operating in 125 countries and regions around the world.
 Employees and members work together with local and international bodies to represent the views and concerns of the profession to governments, regulators, industries, academia and the general public.

 The Institute of Public Accountants is one of three professional accounting bodies recognised in Australian legislation, alongside the Chartered Accountants Australia and New Zealand (CA ANZ) and CPA Australia.
 The IPA represents over 35,000 qualified accountants throughout Australia and overseas.